DiligentCorp/rc-tech-assessment/diligent-academy-assessments/backend/database-challenge/README.md

 ## Tasks

 1. Create the student table with the following fields: `name` and `email`.
 What columns would you create to represent them?
-Which types and constraints would make sense for a user table?
+Which types and constraints would make sense for this table?

 2. Create the class table, each class has a `name`.